 Darwin weighs in, noting that NFP is hard, but rewarding, "a difficult and commitment heavy process, [in which] success and satisfaction depend on actually learning to embrace the process itself, not just the goals."

-Emily Stimpson, author of The Catholic Girl's Survival Guide for the Single Years: The Nuts and Bolts of Staying Sane and Happy While Waiting for Mr. Right also commented on the article's implication that NFP is an easy, breezy, natural "birth control" that just happens to be okay for Catholics:
+Emily Stimpson, author of The Catholic Girl's Survival Guide for the Single Years: The Nuts and Bolts of Staying Sane and Happy While Waiting for Mr. Right

 "Like passing up turtle brownies, NFP requires self-control, temperance, and prudence.
 Only, it requires a heck of a lot more of each—more self-control, more temperance, more prudence, plus a ready knowledge of how to make chastity within marriage work.
 (I may be single, but it doesn’t take a genius to know that.
 Besides, I live in Steubenville, and my girlfriends talk about NFP as much as my sister’s friends talk about “Jersey Shore.”
 So…a lot.)
 Regardless, temperance, prudence, and chastity aren’t virtues most people possess in spades anymore.
 Our culture, where instant gratification and over-indulgence are the norm, has seen to that."
 Read the rest here; it's worth it!